RealKoofy/RealKoofy/README.md

 - 👋 Hi, I’m @RealKoofy
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning code

 - 📫 How to reach me: send me an email kilarede.done@gmail.com
 <!---
 RealKoofy/RealKoofy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.